-The delay time can be set manually or via a clock pulse.
+The delay time can be set manually, via a clock pulse, or via MIDI clock.

 It can also be modulated via its 'V/oct input', which halves the delay time for every 1V rise in CV (conversely, doubles it for every 1V fall in CV).